Depending on shipping address, live plants can be at risk during the months of November through early May.

-Vendors like FedEx, UPS and USPS route packages through cold states, where they often sit in sparsely heated holding areas (if at all).
-This isn’t an issue, unless you're shipping plants.
-When temperatures in the box dip below 45°F, cells rupture, stems turn to mush, leaves blacken, and structural damage occurs.
+FedEx, UPS and USPS route packages through cold states, where they often sit in sparsely heated holding areas (if at all).
+When temperatures in boxes dip below 55°F, cells can rupture and structural damages follow.
+Like this unfortunate plant:

-As a result, we are now offering winter packaging as an optional add-on to protect your plants while in transit.
-Our winter packaging includes cool-shield thermal wrap and 72-hour heat packs, which help control the impact of cold weather on plants.
+To combat this, we provide winter packaging as an optional add-on to protect your plants in transit.
+Our solution includes cool-shield thermal wrap and 40 to 96-hour heat packs (depending on delivery address).